 The One Thousandth Challenge.

-I made up 1,000 of our Texas custom-engraved Dillos to raise $50,000 for Stephen Stamboulieh (aka “Nolo Contendre” on ar15.com) to defray the 2nd Amendment legal battles he’s in ... for plane tickets, hotel rooms, UBER fees, etc.
+I made up 1,000 of our Texas custom-engraved Dillos to raise $50,000 for Stephen Stamboulieh (aka “Nolo Contendre” on ar15.com) to defray the 2nd Amendment legal battles they’re in ... for plane tickets, hotel rooms, UBER fees, etc.